 The following response can be considered acceptable to an extreme contingency involving a three phase fault with delayed clearing:

 A net loss of source above 1,400 MW and up to 2,200 MW, resulting from any combination of the loss of synchronism of one or more generating units, generation rejection initiated by a Special Protection System, or any other defined system separation, if supported by studies, on the basis of acceptable likelihood of occurrence, limited exposure to the pre-contingent operating conditions required to create the scenario, or efforts to minimize the likelihood of occurrence or to mitigate against the consequence of the contingency.
 The loss of source is net of any load that is interrupted as a result of the contingency.
-The 1,400 MW and 2,200 MW levels are documented in a NEPOOL Stability Task Force presentation to the NEPOOL Reliability Committee on September 9, 2000.
-This presentation is included as Appendix F to this guide.

 Line End Open Testing

-The requirement to evaluate a no-fault contingency (sometimes thought of as the opening of one terminal of a line) as a contingency event in transmission studies is described below.
-Additional detail is provided in the white paper that is included as Attachment H to this guideAppendix H – Position Paper on the Simulation of No-Fault Contingencies.
+One of the NERC TPL-001-4 Category P2 planning events is described as the ‘Opening of a line section w/o a fault.’
+The requirement to evaluate a no-fault contingency (sometimes thought of as the opening of one terminal/end of a line) as a contingency event in system planning studies is described below.
+Additional details are provided in the white paper that is included in Appendix H – Position Paper on the Simulation of No-Fault Contingencies.

 The following is a summary of the line open testing requirements:

 NERC BES facilities